-Award for Excellence in Biblical Studies: Given by First United Methodist Church, North Hollywood in honor of the Rex Smith family.
+Award for Excellence in Biblical Studies: Given by First United Methodist Church, North Hollywood in honor of the Rex Smith family to the graduating student who shows great promise in Biblical Studies.

 Chalice Press Book Awards: Given by Chalice Press to outstanding M.Div. students committed to service to the church.